 Required Education and Experience

-Master’s Degree in a scientific discipline and three years of experience or an equivalent combination of education and experience.
+Master’s degree in a related field and two years of relevant experience or an equivalent combination of education and experience.

 Required Skill/Ability 1: